Why Adesanya vs Strickland may turn ugly, quickly

 Still, the UFC seemed set to overlook Strickland, who once expressed his desire to ‘kill’ an opponent someday (not that they would have overlooked him because of that or any kind of controversial comment, based on past cases).
 “If I killed somebody in the ring, it’d f***ing make me very happy,” he said in 2021, demonstrating that he is better at employing his fists – and he is often criticised for that ability, even – than using any filter.

 “Like, if Uriah [Hall] hits me and maybe I have a brain aneurysm and die, you’ll hear me saying: ‘I’m okay, that’s a good death.’
 We’re all going to die sometime.
 You know, might as well end in a good way.
 We’re all going to the same place, man.
 It’s either gonna be then or now.
 Just enjoy it.”

-Meanwhile, his teasing of Adesanya, who is as flamboyant outside the ring as he is in it, has relied heavily on outdated jibes with an uncomfortable undertone.
+At the very end of that speech, Strickland was almost circling an uplifting sentiment.
+Emphasis on ‘almost’, and ‘circling’.
+But the majority of what he said that day, like much of what he says most days, was concerning.
+His teasing of Adesanya, who is as flamboyant outside the ring as he is in it, has relied heavily on outdated jibes with an uncomfortable undertone.
 In response to one recurring slight, Adesanya has vowed to knock out Strickland with fists adorned with painted nails.

 And the Nigerian-New Zealander, 34, will get the chance to do that on Saturday, when he defends his middleweight title in the main event of UFC 293 in Sydney.
 For Strickland’s campaign to fight Adesanya eventually paid off, specifically when Dricus Du Plessis – towards whom the champion holds a grave grudge – was taken out of the title picture due to injury.
 Adesanya vs Du Plessis may yet come to pass, and if it does, Adesanya will likely have more harsh words for the South African, at whom he has already lashed out viciously.
-It is worth noting at this point that Adesanya himself has gotten away with distasteful comments before, and that many fans believe he has misconstrued certain points made by Du Plessis.
+It is worth noting at this point that Adesanya himself has gotten away with distasteful comments before, and that he has arguably misconstrued certain points made by Du Plessis.

 In any case, first up for him is Strickland.
 Adesanya has been the betting favourite in all but one of his UFC bouts, even his rematch with Pereira, and that is no different against Strickland.
 The “Last Stylebender” is expected to dissect and damage his challenger at will.
 While Adesanya possesses less power than Pereira, he is an even more dynamic striker than the Brazilian, and he can employ the kind of counter-strikes that Strickland risks walking straight into – if the latter’s approach against Pereira is anything to go by.